lukeliuapp/luke-new-app/Readme.md

 MVVM

+### Data Persistence

+Currently, all data that requires saving is persisted using UserDefaults.
+I am well aware that UserDefaults is not the optimal choice for larger sets of data.
+Given more time, my plan would be to integrate the Realm database for robust data storage and to incorporate RxRealm for reactive data persistence operations.

 ### Libraries

 In this project, I deliberately limited the use of third-party libraries to showcase my proficiency in native UIKit development.
 The libraries included are essential and widely utilized across various companies.
 They are: